ShaunCurtis/Blazr.Data/readme.md

 ## Starting Point

 The starting solution for the code is the standard Blazor Server template.
-I can keep the code simpler in Server and debugging is much quicker and easier.
-Note that the solution is implemented with `Nullable` enabled.
+I use Server because again it simpler to implement and debugging is much quicker.
+The solution is implemented with `Nullable` enabled.

 ## The Solution